PDF Tools

 Limitations & things to know

-• Transparent PNGs are flattened to a white background
+• Transparent PNGs are flattened onto a white background

 About JPG to PDF